History of Madeira: 15th and 16th centuries

-Majority of settlers were fishermen and peasant farmers, who willingly left Portugal for a new life on the islands, a better one, they hoped, than was possible in a Portugal which had been ravaged by the Black Death and where the best farmlands were strictly controlled by the nobility.
+The majority of settlers were fishermen and peasant farmers, who willingly left Portugal after it had been ravaged by the Black Death, and where the best farmlands were strictly controlled by the nobility.
 To gain the minimum conditions for the development of agriculture, they had to rough-hew a part of the dense forest of laurisilva.
-Then fires were started, which are said to have burned for seven years.
-The settlers constructed a large number of canals (levadas), since in some parts of the island, they had water in excess while in other parts water was scarce.
+Fires were started, which are said to have burned for seven years.
+The settlers constructed a large number of canals (levada]s), since in some parts of the island there was water in excess, while in other parts it was scarce.
 In the earliest times, fish constituted about half of the settlers' diet, together with vegetables and fruit.
-The first local agricultural activity with some success was the raising of wheat.
-Initially, the settlers produced wheat for their own sustenance but, later began to export wheat to Portugal.
+The first local agricultural activity with some success was the production of wheat.
+Initially, the settlers harvested wheat for their own sustenance, but later began to export it to Portugal.

-According to a Portuguese legend, Polish King Władysław III survived the Battle of Varna (although the Ottomans claimed to have his head, his body in royal armor was never found) and then he settled in Madeira.
-King Afonso V of Portugal granted him the lands in Madalena do Mar district of the Madeira Islands, for the rest of his life.
+According to a Portuguese legend, Polish King Władysław III survived the Battle of Varna (although the Ottomans claimed to have his head, his body in royal armor was never found) and later settled in Madeira.
+King Afonso V of Portugal granted him the lands in the Madalena do Mar district of Madeira, for the rest of his life.
 He was known there as Henrique Alemão (Henry the German) and married Senhorinha Anes (the King of Portugal was his best man), who gave him two sons.
-He established a church of Saint Catherine and Saint Mary Magdalene in Madalena do Mar (1471).
+He established the church of Saint Catherine and Saint Mary Magdalene in Madalena do Mar (1471).
 There he was depicted in a painting as Saint Joachim meeting Saint Anne at the Golden Gate on a painting by Master of the Adoration of Machico (Mestre da Adoração de Machico) in the beginning of the 16th century.

-In the decade of 1450, wheat production began to fall.
+In the decade of 1450, the wheat production began to fall.
 To get past the ensuing crisis, at the discretion of Infante Dom Henrique, settlers began the planting of sugarcane – rare in Europe and, therefore, considered a spice – promoting, for this, the introduction of Sicilian beets as the first specialized plant and the technology of its agriculture.
 Sugarcane production quickly afforded the Funchal metropolis economic prosperity.
-The production of sugar cane attracted adventurers and merchants from all parts of Europe, especially Italians, Basques, Catalans, Genoese, Portuguese and Flemish.
+The production of sugarcane attracted adventurers and merchants from all parts of Europe, especially Italians, Basques, Catalans, Genoese, Portuguese and Flemish.
 This meant that, in the second half of the fifteenth century, the city of Funchal became a mandatory port of call for European trade routes.